Dezynre/Dezynre/README.md

 - 🌱 I’m currently learning Web3
 - 👯 I’m looking to collaborate on interesting open source projects
-- 🤔 I’m looking for help with ...
+- 🤔 I am searching for a fronted role
 - 💬 Ask me about HTML, CSS and JavaScript